Treatment Tips For Overactive Bladder

 Receive custom tools to help you manage your condition and get the latest in bladder and bowel health from NAFC!

-If you have overactive bladder and found that lifestyle changes and pelvic floor exercises haven’t been as effective as you hoped, there’s a good chance your doctor may recommend medications to help treat your condition.
+If you have overactive bladder and found that lifestyle changes and pelvic floor exercises haven’t been as effective as you hoped, there’s a good chance your doctor may recommend medications to help treat your condition, here we will review some treatment tips for overactive bladder.

 For many patients medications can be helpful, but you should talk with your doctor beforehand to set realistic expectations and to understand possible side effects.